Alignak-monitoring-contrib/alignak-webui/docs/source/99_develop/develop.rst

     grunt cssmin    # Minify CSS files in dist/css

-Once the new CSS files are built copy the content of the *dist/css* directory into the *static/css/material* directory of the WebUI repository.
-The content of the *dist/js* must also be copied to the *static/js/material* directory of the WebUI repository.
+Once the new CSS files are built copy the content of the dist/css directory into the htdocs/css/material directory of the WebUI.